More Potholes, Traffic Jams On The Horizon Unless Interstates Are Fixed, Report Finds

 "Most of them have exceeded their design lives and in many places are worn and overused," said Norman Augustine, former chairman and CEO of Lockheed Martin Corp. and chair of the committee that wrote the report.
 "These aging interstates are highly congested often times and in need of reconstruction."

-Furthermore, the report indicates the entire interstate system is quote, "threatened by a persistent and growing backlog of structural and operational deficiencies and by various looming challenges, such as the progress of automated vehicles, developments in electric vehicles, and vulnerabilities due to climate change."
+Furthermore, the report indicates the entire interstate system is "threatened by a persistent and growing backlog of structural and operational deficiencies and by various looming challenges, such as the progress of automated vehicles, developments in electric vehicles, and vulnerabilities due to climate change."

-For example, the study points out that more than one-third of interstate highway bridges are more than 50 years old and need to be repair or replaced; highways need to technological upgrades to accommodate electric and autonomous vehicles; and the system's infrastructure needs to be made more resilient to withstand threats from climate change.
+For example, the study points out that more than one-third of interstate highway bridges are more than 50 years old and need to be repaired or replaced; highways need technological upgrades to accommodate electric and autonomous vehicles; and the system's infrastructure needs to be made more resilient to withstand threats from climate change.

 In recent years, combined federal and state capital spending on interstate highway improvements total about $25 billion a year.
 Modernizing the country's interstate highways will cost an additional $20-50 billion a year, the report estimates.
 The study's authors recommend increasing the federal gas tax, which is the primary source of highway funding but hasn't been increased since 1993.